andrewginns/CycleGAN-TF-Android/README.md

-# CycleGAN Tensorflow for Android
+# TF-View: CycleGAN Tensorflow for Android

 Android App for inference on a trained CycleGAN model